serverless/serverless/docs/guides/cicd/running-in-your-own-cicd.md

 5. Provide a name and press “Create”
 6. You will be presented with the access key on the new page.

-**Note**: The access token has permission to the tenant; however, it is associated with your account.
+**Note**: The access token has permission to the org; however, it is associated with your account.
 If your account is deleted, then the access token will be revoked too.

 ### Configure environment variables